SUP Rocker: What It Is And Why It Matters

 When selecting a paddle board, it is helpful to go beyond just the dimensions and outline shape of a board and consider an often disregarded aspect of SUP design known as rocker.
 The term “rocker” refers to the upward curvature at the ends of the board.
 The main types of rocker are called nose rocker and tail rocker, which is the upward lift at the front (nose) and back (tail) of the board.

-It is important not to confuse rocker with bowing which can occur to poor rigidity or sub par construction.
-Rocker is a deliberate characteristic given to board design for specific performance enhancements and is a desired element in a high performance SUP board.
+It is important not to confuse rocker with bowing which can occur to poor rigidity or sub-par construction.
+Rocker is a deliberate characteristic given to board design for specific performance enhancements and is a desired element in a high-performance SUP board.
 An optimized rocker profile works with the other physical factors of a boards primary design such as shape, length, width and thickness adding a unique feel to the board.
-The placement, angle and degree of rocker will vary depending on what the board shaper / designer is trying to achieve.
+The placement, angle, and degree of rocker will vary depending on what the board shaper/designer is trying to achieve.

 Nose rocker is what prevents the front of the board from going underwater when encountering waves, chop, boat wake, or any other kinds of ripples on the water.
 All SUP boards have some nose rocker.
 What varies between boards is the degree and location of the upward curvature.

 Moderate nose rocker is found on boards designed for all-around use including flat water, ocean paddling, and various calm water activities that can be done on a SUP board such as yoga and fishing.
-A moderate rocker profile can also be used in whitewater and for surfing and is the most versatile for an all round board shape.
+A moderate rocker profile can also be used in whitewater and for surfing and is the most versatile for an all-around board shape.

 High Nose Rocker is a feature of boards designed for particular conditions where additional vertical clearance is needed at the nose.
 This generally includes whitewater river running and river surfing, where it is important to channel moving water under the board without submerging the nose of the board in these specific conditions.
-The downside to a high nose rocker is that it isn't as smooth to paddle on flat water due to increased air resistance and less surface contact which is why it is generally reserved for whitewater specific boards.
+The downside to a high nose rocker is that it isn't as smooth to paddle on flat water due to increased air resistance and less surface contact which is why it is generally reserved for whitewater-specific boards.

-Low Nose Rocker is typically found on boards designed for racing or long distance touring.
+Low Nose Rocker is typically found on boards designed for racing or long-distance touring.
 This is because the glide of a board increases with the flat length of the board that is in contact with the water.
 An extreme case of low nose rocker would be zero rocker, a completely flat board profile.